oddbird/sassdoc-theme-herman/README.md

 Annotation comments can be free-floating, or attached to a particular Sass/CSS object -- such as a variable, mixin, function, or selector block.
+Note that while SassDoc allows annotation comments to be separated from the documented code by newlines, Herman considers documentation to be free-floating "prose" if it is separated from documented code by one or more newlines.

 ```scss
 /// this is a free-floating comment